 CPUC staff and ORA indicated a strong preference that any survey, questionnaire, or interview be conducted by an independent party with no financial interest in the customer or project, but acknowledged this might not be pragmatic for lower tiers.

-IOUs and implementers acknowledged CPUC staff’s concern with a survey administered by an interested party (e.g., the project developer), but questioned the value that third-party administration of questionnaire would add to the process.
+IOUs and implementers acknowledged CPUC staff’s concern with a survey administered by an interested party (e.g., the project developer), but questioned the value that third-party administration of questionnaire would add to the process and expressed concern about the added costs, complications, and delays that would be caused by the introduction of another independent party in the process.

 A participant also noted that allowing self-certification on the POE (i.e., by signing the affidavit discussed in task 2-5) is comparable to accepting self-certification for the business qualification (Task 4).

 One stakeholder asked whether the questionnaire was necessary as a separate activity if all relevant data were collected in the program audit (or other existing program process).
 CPUC staff noted that, for some project sizes, data could be collected by the implementer during regular program activities, and for very small projects, the questions should be part of program design.
+CPUC staff later clarified that “surveys and interviews should be conducted (when not self-administered by the customer in very small incentive projects) by an independent party (meaning one who has no financial interest in the outcome).
+And, in the case of self-administered (or self-report) collected evidence that that material be verified by an independent party.”

 The T2WG proposal is that the customer or implementer would administer the questionnaire for the very low and low levels (i.e., projects less than $25,000) and that the IOU (e.g., account representative, IOU technical reviewer, or other IOU representative) would administer the questionnaire for the medium tier level (i.e., projects between $25,000 and $100,000).

 Customer Affidavit

 The customer affidavit is intended to ensure that the information provided by the customer in the customer questionnaire (Task 2-3) is accurate.
 The T1WG discussions wrestled primarily with the severity of the statement language, specifically the reference to potential legal action against the customer.